WAY29/hackbox/README.md

 # Notes
 - It only took me three days to write this project, so there may be some mistakes, welcome issues.
+- If you have any commonly used hacking tools that are not included in hackbox, welcome pull-requests(tools.default.yaml) and issues.